 Sure, this model represents how responsibility and accountability should flow in an organization, but when it comes to sharing possible solutions to solve the problems that will inevitably crop up, it is better to have multiple minds sharing thoughts on how to move the project forward.

 With technology, it is very easy to have an individual manager contact and collaborate with many separate team members.
-However, collaboration can be even further advanced when each member is able to communicate seamlessly with each other team members.
+However, collaboration can be even further advanced when each member can communicate seamlessly with other team members.
 This is what standard communication models look like compared to collaborative PPM communication:

 The riskier a project is, the more likely it is to fail.
 PPM tools allow for metrics that measure risk and demonstrate that while a project may be honorable in merit, it needs to be put on hold and sent back to the drawing board, while a less risk-ridden project can be prioritized.

-6. Making the most of your human resources
+6. Make the most of your resources with Project Portfolio Management